How We Use Your Information

 Our staff, contractors and committee members receive appropriate and ongoing training to ensure that they are aware of their personal responsibilities and have contractual obligations to uphold confidentiality, enforceable through disciplinary procedures.
 Staff are trained to ensure how to recognise and report and incident and the organisation has procedures for investigating, managing and learning lessons from any incidents that occur.

 Depending on the purpose for which we originally obtained your personal data and the use to which it is to be put, we may share or disclose your personal data with organisations we have contracted to provide services on our behalf such as North East Lincolnshire Council.

-Your information will not be sent outside of the United Kingdom where the laws do not protect your privacy to the same extent as the law in the UK.
+Your information will not be sent outside of the United Kingdom unless your data is protected like in the UK.
 We will never sell any information about you.

 The CCG maintains a set of regularly updated policies and procedures covering all aspects of information governance.

 Under the General Data Protection Regulation all individuals have certain rights in relation to the information which the CCG holds about them.
 Not all rights apply equally to all our processing activity as certain rights are not available depending on the lawful basis for the processing.

 When you view an entry in our ‘Use of Personal and Sensitive Information’, we have highlighted which rights apply and which may not.
 To help understand why some may not apply the following should help.